 Growing up, we marked special times of the year with elaborate—albeit frugal—celebrations.
-Christmas, Easter, birthdays, Halloween, Thanksgiving, Mother’s Day—each holiday had its own special type of decor, dishes, and foods to feast upon.
-And at most events, thoughtful gifts were distributed amongst squeals of joy and expectancy.
+Christmas, Easter, birthdays, Halloween, Thanksgiving, Mother’s Day.
+Each holiday had its own special type of decor, dishes, and foods to feast upon.
+And, at most events, thoughtful gifts were distributed amongst squeals of joy.

-Celebration was a cornerstone of my childhood.
+In many ways, celebration was a cornerstone of my childhood.
 It denoted seasons and growth and change.
 It ushered in renewal and made space to distinguish our time together as significant.
-It also honored times passed and the people that had left their mark along the way.
+And, it honored times passed and the people that left their mark along the way.

-As an overly serious, busy, and oft-consumed adult, I’ve faltered in honoring celebratory events to the wonderful extent that my sweet mama did.
-I mean, I’ve done okay, but generally speaking, I approach celebrations as checklists with the purpose of “making everyone happy” rather than as a true celebration.
+Unfortunately, as an overly serious, busy, and oft-consumed adult, I’ve faltered in honoring celebratory events to the extent that my sweet mama did.
+I mean, I’ve done okay.
+But generally speaking, I approach celebrations as checklists with the purpose of “making everyone happy” rather than as a true celebration.

 According to “Faith in Practice” from She Reads Truth, “Celebration is the practice of acknowledging and rejoicing in beauty, goodness, and truth.”
 I love that definition.

-Celebration is profoundly Biblical.
-Celebration is an acknowledgment of God’s goodness, a remembrance of his amazing acts of grace and mercy, and an opportunity to enjoy all of the blessings we are experiencing at this present moment.
+In fact, celebration is profoundly Biblical.
+It is is an acknowledgment of God’s goodness, a remembrance of his amazing acts of grace and mercy, and an opportunity to enjoy the blessings we are experiencing.
 Celebration is a recognition of God’s presence in the significant events in history and in the small moments of every day.

 CHRISTIAN HOME EDUCATION AS CELEBRATION

-- A practice—a planned activity, intentionally and consistently done, with purpose.
+- A practice—a planned activity, consistently done with purpose.

-- An acknowledgment—an intentional time to remember and make known prior works.
+- An acknowledgment—a time to remember and make known prior works.

 - Expectant—filled with hope for the future and positive outcomes from the practice.